metagov/d20-governance/README.md

 - **Eloquence**: Transform messages to be elaborate, persuasive, and Shakespearean.
 - **Obscurity**: Transform messages text to make it obscure and hard to read.
 - **Ritual**: Transform messages to be in agreement with previous messages.
+- **Values**: Check messages to see if they are aligned with the values of the community.
 - **Wildcard**: Transform messages to take on the voice of the most recent group to complete a quest.

 ### Values Feature